Lipodema Legs - my story later, and Denise Bennett's perspective, first.

 Inheritance - THE GENETIC FACTOR

 My story is very similar to the one above.
 So much that I share Donna's inspiration and journey first.

 Knee surgery - I had knee surgery, too.
-I got a full right knew replacement in 2014.
+I got a full right knee replacement in 2014.

-My right knee which was entirely bone-on-bone and slipping off towards the outside of my leg - causing pain clear from hip to ankle.
-This was not a great result for me right away.
+My right knee, which was entirely bone-on-bone and slipping off towards the outside of my leg - causing pain clear from hip to ankle needed replacement.
+I twas not a great result for me right away.
 I did not recover well, due to pulmonary embolisms and C-Diff infection.
 They expected me to die.
 Clearly - I did not.
 Even then, I knew I had Lipedema, but had no answers or solutions.

-When it comes to lipedema, I knew I had it, and I knew a little about it, and I tried many options, to no avail.
-Dead ends and people not believing me, (including my own doctor -who would not record that diagnosis - but was willing to call it lymphedema), acupressure and acupuncture and so many ways to do something - but all that happened was my legs got larger.
-Gym memberships and trainers and hypnosis and cycling?
+When it comes to Lipedema, I knew I had it, and I knew a little about it, and I tried many options, to no avail.
+Dead ends and people not believing me, (including my own doctor -who would not record that diagnosis - but was willing to call it Lymphedema). i tried acupressure and acupuncture and gym memberships and trainers and hypnosis and cycling; I tried so many ways to do something - but all that happened was my legs got larger.
 My legs got larger.

-In Jan, 2017, after a significant amount of research and a trip to a ridiculously expensive doctor (who would NOT bill insurance) in Beverly Hills, CA , I was mostly financially so discouraged, and figured I would have to give up.
-Their was only One-Good-Thing only happened from me flying to LA - he referred me to a Facebook Lipedema page; it was rife with info and I found other patients-like me.
+In Jan, 2017, after a significant amount of research and a trip to a ridiculously expensive doctor, a Lipedema surgeon. (who would NOT bill insurance) in Beverly Hills, CA , I was mostly financially so discouraged, and figured I would have to give up.
+Their was only One-Good-Thing that happened about flying to LA - the doctor referred me to a Facebook Lipedema page; it was rife with info and I found other patients-like me.
 Long-story short: I found a surgeon in Seattle, WA.
 For me, that is only a 3 hour drive.
 I went in February 2018 (and expected a denial from my UHC insurance).

 To my surprise -there was no denial, but an approval and a surgery date.
-This physician (Dr. Peter Neligan), suggested one leg at a time - 3 months apart, for maximum recovery.
-Due to wanting to be a part of a family birthday celebration in March, I scheduled right after, and had my first surgery on April 3, 2018 - my age, 64.
+This physician: (Dr. Peter Neligan), suggested one leg at a time surgeries - 3 months apart, for maximum recovery.
+I scheduled my first surgery on April 3, 2018 - my age, 64.
 Here is an initial surgery pic.

 When I woke, after being wheeled out of surgery, I wept uncontrollably; I pulled the covers back and looked at this wrapped leg with hysterical tears of joy, I wept.
-The doc removed 6.2 L. I had Ortho Static Hypo Tension (I could not get my BP up to normal numbers.)
-They kept me overnight and then released me to my cousin, I stayed with her for ten days, before released to return home after the first post op.
+The doc removed 6.2 L. I had Ortho-Static Hypo-Tension (I could not get my BP up to normal numbers.)
+They kept me overnight and then released me to my cousin the next day.
+I stayed with her for ten days, before I was released to return home after the first post op.

 Even though - while still recuperating at my cousin's, the right size is still large - I immediately had an ankle!
-The non-surgery leg is so gross.
-I still don't know what to feel with so much change.
+The non-surgery leg was so gross.
+I emotionally struggled with so much change.
 DOCUMENTING, WITH PICTURES, AS IT GOES, HAS BEEN HELPFUL.

 My son took me biking only twenty days after surgery.
 It is a big step to be able to try - to start to return to normal activity!
 Look at how different it is from the first surgery and NO surgery yet.